 3. Go solo

-A great coping strategy for introverts is travelling alone.
+A great tip for travel for introverts is to go it alone.
 Solo travel is very common and is a great way introverts (or anyone) can do things on their own terms.

 This is great because I get to do everything my own way, at my own pace.